smysnk/gulp-rev-all/README.md

 ## Methods

 ### .revision()
-Returns a transform function that can be used to pipe assets through so that they may be revisioned.
+Returns a transform function that can be used to pipe files through so that they may be revisioned, also corrects refererences to said files.

 ### .manifestFile()
-Returns a transform function that will filter any existing files going through the pipe and emit a new manifest file.
+Returns a transform function that will filter out any existing files going through the pipe and will emit a new manifest file.
+Must be called after `.revision()`.

 ```js
 var gulp = require('gulp');